 Not everyone in my year has joined the group and most of those who have, dip in and out.
-I didn’t join and I can’t explain why.
-Perhaps it’s the same reason we lost contact in the first place: the bonds aren’t strong enough.
-Or perhaps I’m just plain antisocial – which seems more likely.
 Interestingly, those with whom I have kept in touch don’t appear in the group either.
 I’m not sure what that says but I think it says something.
 Perhaps we died and no-one told us.

-There are, however, a few who post comments all the time, feeding discussions of school memories with an enthusiastic regularity.
-The irony is I remember these people as being the keenest to leave school.
+There are, however, a few who post comments all the time, feeding memories with an enthusiastic regularity.
+The irony is, I remember them being the keenest to leave school.
 Perhaps it is a way of being young again; the posts a verbal teenage avatar.
-I suspect a few might prefer who they once were to who they are now – or perhaps it’s vice-versa, they see a chance to rewrite history by replacing their old self with a modern version.
+I suspect a few might prefer who they once were to who they are now – or maybe they see a chance to rewrite history by replacing their old self with a modern version?
 Time, the great leveler.
 Be nice now and people might forget what an awful shit you once were.

-That’s a bit mean, but certainly friends I remember being pushed to the fringes of playground society are now in cheerful discourse with those who pushed them there.
+Maybe that’s mean, but friends I remember being pushed to the fringes of playground society are now in cheerful discourse with those who pushed them there.
 That’s good and long may it continue, but I wonder if this social re-balancing would last were we all to be physically reunited for more than a day or two.
 It’s hard to imagine Piggy sharing rose-tinted memories with Roger and Jack on their post-apocalyptic Lord of the Flies Friends’ page.
 ‘Do you remember that lovely time you stole my glasses and then dropped a boulder on my head?’

 However, other, darker, memories are posted.
 Complaints of casual racism, chronic bullying and punitive abuse by teachers.
 But just as casually, any attempt to discuss these traumas are closed down with comments such as ‘that was then and this is now’ and ‘it’s best to move on.’
 Best for whom, one wonders?
 And move on to what?
 Voices unheard all those years ago remain unheard; the idyll is not to be broken.
 I am reminded that it is dangerous to be different.
 That is true now and it certainly was then.

 And so the posts return to safer ground with questions such as ‘who was your favourite teacher’ and ‘what music did you dance to’.
 I liked to play air-guitar with my head in a bass speaker.
 I have no idea why but time passes and it’s best not to look for motives where there are none.
 It’s just what we did.

 I have a platonic relationship with the past.
 I don’t want to forget it but I also don’t want to relive it.
 I would jump at the chance to be sixteen again (knees permitting), but only if I could take my current mind with me.
 I suppose like most people I am trying to walk up Time’s down escalator.

-And being social media migrants means we should be careful about getting too carried away in an online world.
+Being social media migrants means we must be careful about getting carried away in an online world.
 We might forget this jaunt down memory lane is in reality a public and open forum.
 Feelings can be hurt, confidences broken, libel laws breached.
-Worse still, we might encourage each other to wear cheesecloth again.
+Worse still, we might encourage each other to wear cheesecloth and cream baggies again.

 One day we will all know everything about everyone.
 There will be no secrets and the past will sit side-by-side with the present.
 Only the future will remain unknown and unknowable, as COVID-19 has demonstrated.
 But that’s how it should be.
-‘That was then and this is now’ is indisputably true, but it’s tomorrow that interests me.
+“That was then and this is now” is indisputably true, but it’s tomorrow that interests me.
 And (at the moment) not even Facebook knows for sure what that will be.